 And when I saw the Danube in Vác I was really excited!
 Living for one year as an expat in Vienna, I really liked to spend my time by the Danube and I was always wondering how it looks in other European capital cities: Bratislava, Budapest, Belgrade… I missed the view of this beautiful, wide river when I came back to Poland and you cannot imagine how happy I was that I could see it once again, at last!

-Comparing to Vienna, some parts of the city looked quite similar, for example the Várnegyed district was a little bit like Spittelberg, although the atmosphere of Budapest is completely different, I would say that it’s more laid back and friendly, while Vienna is more flawless and sophisticated.
-In my opinion both cities are worth seeing, but if you have to choose between them two, I think Budapest is a better option for young people – it’s cheaper than Vienna and more fun.
+Comparing to Vienna, some parts of the city looked quite similar, for example, the Várnegyed district was a little bit like Spittelberg, although the atmosphere of Budapest is completely different, I would say that it’s more laid back and friendly, while Vienna is more flawless and sophisticated.
+In my opinion, both cities are worth seeing, but if you have to choose between the two, I think Budapest is a better option for young people – it’s cheaper than Vienna and more fun.

 Top 25 must-see attractions in Budapest: